thomasgwatson/twicefire/src/content/peak.md

 ---
 ### Touching on talent, drive, motivation, opportunity, IQ and privilege

 In all this discussion on deliberate practice and its importance to building expertise, I have not yet talked about the place of 'innate talent' (Addressed in chapter 8 of Peak).
-As a society, we place a great deal of focus on natural ability (or lack there of); we tend to operate under a mental model where by some folks just have incredible talent and many do *not* have it.
+As a society, we place a great deal of focus on natural ability (or lack thereof); we tend to operate under a mental model whereby some folks just have incredible talent and many do *not* have it.
 We pigeon-hole ourselves; "I don't have a brain for math", "I just can't hold a tune", "I'm not a computer person", "I'm just not good with people", etc. However, one of the consistent themes of Peak is that 'innate talent' and 'natural ability' play a negligible or very limited role in expertise (to be clear, this is not to suggest that 'talented' people don't exist, in the sense that 'talented' people are good in their domain because of their history of practice and not as some genetic blessing).

 The authors reference the importance of deliberate practice over innate talent through examples including:
  - [The Polgar Family](https://en.wikipedia.org/wiki/L%C3%A1szl%C3%B3_Polg%C3%A1r) creating-chess-genius experiment (generating three female chess geniuses in an era when women's minds weren't considered suitable for chess);